Ephedrine (ma huang) — Uses and dangers?

 - Participate in a weight lifting program to build more lean muscle mass since this will increase your basal metabolic rate (BMR), thereby expending calories even when you are not exercising.

-- You can also make an appointment with a health care provider or a nutritionist if you're wondering what a healthy weight is for you, or if you want guidance in planning a diet or exercise plan.
-Columbia students on the Morningside campus can make an appointment by logging into Open Communicator or by calling 212-854-2284.
-Students on the CUMC campus can also make an appointment with a provider or nutritionist by calling the Student Health Service at 212-305-3400.
+- You can also make an appointment with a health care provider or a registered dietitian if you're wondering what a healthy weight is for you, or if you want guidance in planning a diet or exercise plan.

 Thanks for asking, and take care!